 The Philippine Consulate General in Vancouver mounted a food and travel fair in downtown Vancouver.
 Then Minister of Canadian Heritage and Multiculturalism Pablo Rodriguez gave tribute to the Filipino community in the “valuable role they play in creating an open and diverse society.”

 CFNet’s piece Canadian Filipinos celebrate Canada’s first Filipino Heritage Month enumerated a number of various festivities that were held in the provinces of Alberta, Manitoba, British Columbia and Ontario in June.
-Even Prime Minister Justin Trudeau made sure he joined the celebrations in Prime Minister Trudeau marks Filipino Heritage Month with visit to Filipino restaurant.
+Even Prime Minister Justin Trudeau made sure he joined the celebrations in Prime Minister Trudeau marks Filipino Heritage Month with a visit to a Filipino restaurant.

 Paulina Corpuz was recognized for her role in initiating the declaration of Filipino Heritage Month in the City of Toronto, but Corpuz herself knows that the work in uplifting the profile of Filipinos in Canada is far from being done.

-In Paulina Corpuz-initiator of Filipino heritage month in Canada-sees more work to uplift community, she concedes that “invisibility” is a challenge for all Canadian Filipinos, noting that “we are not visible in the important places particularly in the three levels of government.”
+In Paulina Corpuz-initiator of Filipino heritage month in Canada-sees more work to uplift the community, she concedes that “invisibility” is a challenge for all Canadian Filipinos, noting that “we are not visible in the important places particularly in the three levels of government.”

 Corpuz hit the nail on the head as we saw a number of Canadian Filipino artists working to break barriers like theatre artist Monica Ogden fighting racism and misogyny in her one-woman show, a collaboration of visual artists in Pagtitipon 2019 celebrating the creative and artistic talents of Filipinos, and animator Trevor Jimenez making it to the Oscar shortlist for Best Animated Short.